CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab05.md

     ![](../Images/l5t4p1.png)

-1. Examine the list of the JSON documents in the training data file.
+1. Examine the list of JSON documents in the training data file.
 The first one should be similar to this (formatted for readability):

     ```json
     {"messages": [